“Sólo el misterio nos hace vivir, sólo el misterio.”

 Only Mystery: An Archival Tour

 The idea behind the exhibit Only Mystery was to imagine a house exploded by poetry.
+The “explosions” transformed the elemental structure of each room.
 Each “room” provided a different experience of poetry.

 This exhibit is exceedingly personal and equally inviting.
 Over the last two years, visitors have added a wealth of their own poems to every room in the museum.